Basic Sherman History: The combat RV, AKA the M3 Lee

 . . .

 The majority of Lee and all Grants saw service with the British, and many Lees went to the Soviet Union.
 They were generally well liked by both nations and more reliable than most of its British and German contemporaries.
 These tanks were better than the enemy tanks they faced until the Germans up gunned the Panzer IV series.
-When they were replaced with M4s of various types the M3 were shipped to the Far East for use in Burma and New Guinea.
+When they were replaced with M4s of various types the M3 were shipped to the Far East for use in Burma and New Guinea, where they would be used until the end of the war.
 The Japanese had no tank that could take on a Lee, let alone a Sherman.
 Using soldiers as suicide bombers, and mines still worked though, there was also a pesky 47mm AT gun, but it was rare.
+The 37mm gun firing canister rounds was a nice to have in thick vegetation.

 They saw limited use in the US Army’s hands some seeing combat in North Africa, because US combat units lost their Shermans to replace British losses, and a few were used in the PTO.
 The Sherman owes it success to the lessons learned producing the Lee and from its use in combat.
 The 75mm gun and automotive systems, even the more complicated ones, would be perfected in the Lee and re-used in M4, and the Sherman only had one motor not tested in the Lee first.
 Many of the Lee variants were produced at the same time and the numbering system was more to distinguish between hull and engine types, not to model progression like in aircraft, and other tanks.
 This practice was carried over to the M4 series as were all the engines used in the Lee.